r12f/sonic-book/src/4-1-2-netlink.md

     NetLink netlink;
     netlink.registerGroup(RTNLGRP_LINK);

-    // Here SONiC request a fulldump of current state, so that it can get the current state of all links netlink.dumpRequest(RTM_GETLINK);
+    // Here SONiC requests a full dump of the current state to get the status of all links netlink.dumpRequest(RTM_GETLINK);
     cout << "Listen to link messages..." << endl;
     // ...